SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 ## Summary

 Congratulations, you've successfully configured the security related services for this scenario.
 To ensure an enterprise-ready authentication approach, the usage of SAP Identity Authentication Service is required in this case.
 As SAP XSUAA is required by CAP and a native SAP IAS integration is not available yet, the XSUAA cross-consumption feature allows us to use the SAP IAS tokens for such scenarios.

+If you want to get the full picture about the entire solution, please read the corresponding blog post.
+TODO LINK